golemfactory/golem-docs/src/pages/docs/creators/javascript/react/use-handle-debit-note.md

 | isError         | Boolean indicating whether the last attempt to accept the debit note failed. |
 | isAccepted      | Boolean indicating whether the debit note has been accepted.                 |

-## Props
+## Parameters

-This hook accepts two props:
+This hook accepts two parameters:

 | Name                 | Description                                                                                                                         |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |